kaiusl/KLPlugins.RaceEngineer/NOTES.md

             - With single transaction, lap finish takes around 0.5ms
         - Cache inserts statements into list and insert later?
             - In this case we need to keep track of tyre sets and laps driven with each tyre set.
 Maybe something else?
+    - First lap insert to db takes also longer, I suppose there is some allocations going on which are reused later, maybe at assigning parameters.
     - First insert to FixedSizeDeque seems to be a lot longer than others (is Deque lazily initialized?).
 Same thing for third insert on which we start calculating IQR.

 #### *DONE!*

+- [x] Detect ecu map changes mid lap, and add boolean to db, such laps should be excluded from fuel calculation.
+If change is to or from fuel save maps, should alse exlude from tyre pres calculations.
+- [x] Add booleans (one per tyre) to db that this lap was puncture lap, it means that it should be exluded from tyre pressure calculation as the data is skewd.
 - [x] Use broadcast data to read air and track temp while in pits or race start as they are 0 then in shared memory.
 - [x] ~~For calculation of input tyre pressures from current avg tyre pressures use machine learned delta values.
 That is how much does change in input pressure change hot pressures.
 This is needed as 0.1 psi input change doesn't exactly result in 0.1 psi hot pressure change.~~
   - ~~How to learn it?~~